T-Obuchi/SLRpackage_AcceleratedCV_matlab/README.md

 # DEMONSTRATION
 In the "demo" folder, demonstration codes for scadpath, mcppath, and, lassopath (demo_scadpath.m, demo_mcppath.m, and demo_lassopath.m, respectively) are available.
+A demo code for comparing solution paths of these three regularizers, demo_comppath.m, is also provided.

 # REFERENCE